API Documentation

 argmin(axis=None, out=None)

-Return indices of the minimum values along the given axis of a.
+Return indices of the minimum values along the given axis.

 Refer to numpy.argmin for detailed documentation.